Nyron

 The release command works by:

-1. Determining which tags to use - Finds the latest nyron-release tag (and previous tag if using -n flag)
+1. Determining which tags to use - Finds the latest Nyron release boundary tag

-2. Fetching commits - Gets commits between tags (with -n) or from latest tag to HEAD (without -n)
+2. Fetching commits - Gets commits between tags (with --use-existing-tag) or from the latest tag to HEAD

 3. Parsing conventional commits - Extracts features, fixes, and other changes